Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/qspi/qspi_read_write/readme.md

 ## Running the Application

-1. Build and Program the application using its respective IDE
+1. Build and Program the application using its IDE
 2. LED indicates success or failure:
     - The LED is toggled when the value read from the QSPI Serial Flash memory matched with the written value
     - The LED is turned ON when the value read from the QSPI Serial Flash did not match with the written value